Packing Materials 101: 15 Things You Don’t Need to Buy

 Unless your employer’s paying for every cent of your move, the moving process can put a serious dent in your budget.
 Even if you get a good rate on your movers, moving expenses can add up quickly.

-Before you move, you’ll probably gather a shopping list of everything you’ll need, and there’s a good chance that you’ll list different packing supplies.
-Before you fork over your life savings for bubble wrap and packing peanuts (you’d be surprised how much they’re charging these days!), consider how you can repurpose these items around the house for a more wallet-friendly move:
+Before you move you’ll probably gather a shopping list of everything you’ll need — from boxes to packing materials and supplies — and these items can add up to some serious cash.
+Before you fork over your life savings for bubble wrap and packing peanuts (you’d be surprised how much they’re charging these days!), consider how you can repurpose these items around the house as packing materials for a more wallet-friendly move.

 2. Plastic Bags